Capital area interstates closed as snow, ice hit Baton Rouge

 BATON ROUGE - Interstates and roadways in the capital area started to shut down in the early hours of Tuesday as snow and ice hit Baton Rouge.

-The Department of Transportation and Drainage announced the following closures:
+The Department of Transportation and Development announced the following closures:

 - Interstate 12 at Airline Highway